Elections in Lithuania: Elections and results

-Seven elections of the Seimas have been held in Lithuania since independence.
+Nine elections of the Seimas have been held in Lithuania since independence.

 The first election in independent Lithuania was held on 25 October 1992, with a run-off on 15 November.
 24 parties and political movements contested the Seimas seats.
 The election was won by the (ex-communist) Democratic Labor Party of Lithuania, which gained 73 seats and 44% of the popular vote.
 Analysts attributed the victory to the support the party found among the Russian and Polish minorities, farmers, as well as to popular dissatisfaction with the economic situation, particularly the fuel shortage.
 Sąjūdis, which had led Lithuania into independence finished distant second with 30 seats.

 The 1996 parliamentary election was held on 20 October with the run-off on 10 November.
 This time, Democratic Labor Party of Lithuania suffered as a result of poor economic situation and financial scandals, including one involving former Prime Minister Adolfas Šleževičius.
 The election was won by the Homeland Union - Lithuanian Conservative Party, which gained 70 seats and 31% of the vote.
 Lithuanian Christian Democratic Party were distant second with 16 seats, followed by Democratic Labor Party of Lithuania with 12.

 The 2000 parliamentary election was held on 8 October.
 The election was held in the context of economic crisis brought about by Russian financial crisis of 1998, austerity and high-profile privatization.
 Liberal Union of Lithuania won the most seats of any party in the election, with 33, although a joint list "Social-Democratic Coalition of Algirdas Brazauskas" won the highest share of the popular vote with 31%.
 The Liberal Union formed the government with New Union (Social Liberals), Lithuanian Centre Union and the Modern Christian Democrats.
 The coalition was short-lived and Algirdas Brazauskas, a social democrat, became the prime minister less than a year later.

 The Social Democrats remained at the helm of the government after the 2004 parliamentary election, which was held on 10 October, with the run-off on 24 October.
 The party was the third-largest in the parliament after the election with 20 seats, behind Labour Party with 39 and Homeland Union (Lithuanian Conservatives) with 25, but managed to govern together with New Union (Social Liberals) (11 seats), the Labour Party and the support of other parties.
 It was the first time since independence that a ruling government survived an election.